BryanAvery/Node.js_RESTfulAPI/README.md

-# REST HUb
+# RESTful API

-An app demonstrating simple API implementation with NodeJs, Express and MongoDb
+This is an app demonstrating simple API implementation with Node.js, Express and MongoDb

-The companion tutorial on building can be found here <b>How To Build Simple RESTful API With Node.js, Express.js And MongoDb</b>

 The `api` uri preceeds all API endpoints and the following endpoints are currently available

 * GET `/api/contacts`
 * POST `/api/contacts`
 * GET `/api/contacts/:id`